pkumarsatish/Parallel-Triangular-Solve/README.md

-# MPI - triangular solver
+# Parallel-Triangular-Solve
-## Parallel triangular solver for sparse system based on huriestic approach [Read the report for algorithm details]
+Here, we used a huriestic approach to parallelize the triangular system.
+We mix MPI and CUDA to get optimal performance.

-This repository needs heavy maintenance.
-A documemented version of the program will be updated later.
+For complete problem statment, algorithm used and the preliminary tests performed, please take a look at se294_projectReport.pdf.